 - Unlimited parked domains

-The Choice-plus plan comes with all the features of the Plus plan plus;
+The Choice-plus plan comes with all the features of the Plus plan along with:

 - 1 office 365 mailbox – free 30 days and Codeguard basic site backup.

 - The plan is the same price as the Plus plan but renewal costs $14.99

 The Pro plan is the most expensive Shared hosting plan that Bluehost offers.
 The package costs $13.95 per month and upon renewal its $23.99 per month.
 It comes with all the features of the Choice-Plus plan, with a dedicated IP address and high performance.
 Does this mean that previous plans have low performance?
 Not really.
 The truth is that previous plans have “standard performance”.
 According to Bluehost, high performance means that Pro servers allow for a 300,000 file count and are deployed with fewer users per server than the standard shared hosting servers.
 Therefore each user gets more resources allocated than with normal lower-tier hosting plans.